24044756/COM1321_2024_PROJECT/README.md

 This application helps users calculate their monthly loan repayments for homes and vehicles and track their monthly expenses.
 The program provides notifications if total expenses exceed 75% of the user's gross income.
 It also allows users to choose between renting or buying a property, and if they are purchasing a vehicle, it calculates the monthly loan payment along with the insurance premium.

+To access the Source Code go to  Expense2 >> src/expense2 >> Expense2.java

 FEATURES:
 Loan Calculations: Calculate monthly repayments for home and vehicle loans based on user input.
 Expense Tracking: Record monthly expenses such as groceries, utilities, travel, and more.